viamrobotics/docs/docs/tutorials/slam.md

 ## Troubleshooting

 ### Issue: "CURRENTLY NO MAP POINTS EXIST"
-This issue could be caused by a couple of issues.
+This issue has a couple of potential causes.

 <img src="../img/run_slam/01_slam_tutorial_no_map_points.png" width="700"><br>
 <br>